Eggless Fruit Cake is the perfect cake for this christmas.

 3/4 cup firmly packed light brown sugar

-2 cups dry fruits soaked in rum for 3 days
+2 cups dry fruits soaked in rum or orange juice for 3 days

 In a bowl mix dry ingredients except sugar and keep aside.